Migrant Mother, Nipomo, California

 1936.
 Gelatin silver print, 11 1/8 x 8 9/16" (28.3 x 21.8 cm)

-Dorothea Lange took this photograph in 1936, while employed by the federal Farm Security Administration (FSA) to document migratory farm laborers escaping dustbowl conditions during the Great Depression.
-In Nipomo, California, Lange came across Florence Owens Thompson and her children in a camp.
-Years later she recalled, “I saw and approached the hungry and desperate mother, as if drawn by a magnet.
+Dorothea Lange took this photograph in 1936, while employed by the U.S. government’s Farm Security Administration (FSA) program, formed during the Great Depression to raise awareness of and provide aid to impoverished farmers.
+In Nipomo, California, Lange came across Florence Owens Thompson and her children in a camp filled with field workers whose livelihoods were devastated by the failure of the pea crops.
+Recalling her encounter with Thompson years later, she said, “I saw and approached the hungry and desperate mother, as if drawn by a magnet.
 I do not remember how I explained my presence or my camera to her, but I do remember she asked me no questions.
-I made five exposures, working closer and closer from the same direction”.1 One photograph from that day, now known as Migrant Mother, was widely circulated to magazines and newspapers at the time and became a symbol of the plight of migrant farm workers during the Great Depression.
+I made five exposures, working closer and closer from the same direction.”1 One photograph from that shoot, now known as Migrant Mother, was widely circulated to magazines and newspapers and became a symbol of the plight of migrant farm workers during the Great Depression.

-Lange said of her encounter with Thompson, “She and her children had been living on frozen vegetables from the field and wild birds the children caught.
+As Lange described Thompson’s situation, “She and her children had been living on frozen vegetables from the field and wild birds the children caught.
 The pea crop had frozen; there was no work.
-Yet they could not move on, for she had just sold the tires from the car to buy food.”2 However, when a reporter located Thompson in the 1970s she contested Lange’s account, insisting that they did not speak to each other nor did she sell the tires from her car.
-Instead, Thompson said, Lange either confused her for another subject or embellished to make a better story.
+Yet they could not move on, for she had just sold the tires from the car to buy food.”2 However, Thompson later contested Lange’s account.
+When a reporter interviewed her in the 1970s, she insisted that she and Lange did not speak to each other, nor did she sell the tires of her car.
+Thompson said that Lange had either confused her for another farmer or embellished what she had understood of her situation in order to make a better story.

 A form, sign, or emblem that represents something else, often something immaterial, such as an idea or emotion.